rihabidm/rihabidm/README.md

 Data scientist , Machine Learning, Deep Learning and Artificial Intelligence enthusiast
 -------------------------------------

 Hello!
-I'm a Senior Data Science and Knowledge Engineering student in Rabat.I have a keen interest in artificial intelligence, machine learning, and generative AI, and I'm currently diving deep into these fascinating fields.
+I'm a final year Data Science and Knowledge Engineering student.I have a keen interest in artificial intelligence, machine learning, and generative AI, and I'm currently diving deep into these fascinating fields.
 On my GitHub, you'll find a collection of my projects, experiments, and learnings as I work towards building a career in AI and ML.

 *   ✉️  You can contact me at [idmhandrihab@gmail.com](mailto:idmhandrihab@gmail.com)
 *   🤝  I'm open to collaborating on interesting projects